Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

             // A set of visibility modifiers that should be documented documentedVisibilities.set(
                 setOf(
-                    Visibility.PUBLIC, // Included by default, can be omitted Visibility.PRIVATE, // Same for both Kotlin and Java Visibility.PROTECTED, // Same for both Kotlin and Java Visibility.INTERNAL, // Kotlin-specific internal modifier
+                    Visibility.PUBLIC, // Same for both Kotlin and Java Visibility.PRIVATE, // Same for both Kotlin and Java Visibility.PROTECTED, // Same for both Kotlin and Java Visibility.INTERNAL, // Kotlin-specific internal modifier